zilphar/Bike-Purchases/README.md

 5. Children - Identifies the number of children the customers have.
 6. Education - Identifies the level of education the customer has reached.
 7. Occupation - Identifies the occupation of the customer.
-8. Home owner - identifies whether the customer owns a home.
+8. Home owner - Identifies whether the customer owns a home.
 9. Cars - Identifies the number of cars the customers has.
-10. Commute Distance - identifies the Distance from the bike company to the customers place of living.
+10. Commute Distance - Identifies how long te customer commute distance is.
 11. Region - Identifies the location of the customer
 12. Age - Identifies the age of the customer.
 13. Purchased Bike - Identifies whether the customer bought a bike or not.